-- United States Treasury bills, notes, bonds, or certificates of indebtedness, or those for which the faith and credit of the United States are pledged for the payment of principal and interest with a maximum maturity of five (5) years. - Obligations issued by agencies or instrumentalities of the U.S. Government with a maximum maturity of five (5) years. - Bonds, notes, warrants or other evidence of debt issued by a City of Emeryville entity with a maximum maturity of five (5) years.
+- United States Treasury bills, notes, bonds, or certificates of indebtedness, or those for which the faith and credit of the United States are pledged for the payment of principal and interest with a maximum remaining maturity of five (5) years a maximum maturity of five (5) years. - Obligations issued by agencies or instrumentalities of the U.S. Government with a maximum remaining maturity of five (5) years maximum maturity of five (5) years.

-- The Local Agency Investment Fund (LAIF) maintained by the State of California.
-Current policies of LAIF set minimum and maximum amounts of monies that may be invested as well as maximum number of transactions that are allowed per month. - Negotiable certificates of deposit issued by federally or state chartered banks or associations or by a state licensed branch of a foreign bank with a maximum maturity of five (5) years.
-Purchases may not exceed 30% of surplus funds. - Medium term notes with a maximum maturity of five (5) years, by corporations organized and operating in the United States and rated "AA" or better by a recognized rating service.
+- Bonds, notes, warrants or other evidence of debt issued by a City of Emeryville entity with a maximum remaining maturity of five (5) years maximum maturity of five (5) years. - The Local Agency Investment Fund (LAIF) maintained by the State of California.
+Current policies of LAIF set minimum and maximum amounts of monies that may be invested as well as maximum number of transactions that are allowed per month. - Negotiable certificates of deposit issued by federally or state chartered banks or associations or by a state licensed branch of a foreign bank with a maximum remaining maturity of five (5) years maximum maturity of five (5) years.
+Purchases may not exceed 30% of surplus funds. - Medium term notes with a maximum remaining maturity of five years or lessal maximum maturity of five (5) years, by corporations organized and operating in the United States and rated "AA" or better by a recognized rating service.
 No more than 15% of surplus funds can be invested in this type of security. - Money Market Mutual Funds.
 Shares of beneficial interest issued by diversified management companies investing in the securities and obligations authorized by this section.
 Such funds must carry the highest rating of at least two of the largest national rating agencies.
 No more than 20% of surplus funds can be invested in such funds.
 The companies shall retain an investment adviser registered with the Securities and Exchange Commission with not less than five (5) years' experience investing in the securities and obligations as authorized by this section, and with assets under management in excess of \$500,000,000.
 The purchase price of shares of beneficial interest purchased pursuant to this subdivision shall not include any commission that these companies may charge. - Insured or collateralized time deposits or savings accounts secured in accordance with the provisions of Sections 53651 and 53652 of the California Government Code.
 If the collateral is government securities, 110% of market value to the face amount and accrued interest of the deposit is required.
 If secured by first mortgages and first deeds of trust, the market value must be 150% of the face amount and accrued interest of the deposit.
 The collateral must be held by a third party.